-The District website received 602,843 hits in 2011 and provides useful information to the visitors.
-The staff spent many hours revising the web page, and a new user-friendly and interactive page will be unveiled in January 2012.
+The District's rebuilt website received 812,261 hits in 2012; this is an increase of almost 35% over 2011!
+The web site provides useful information to the visitors, and provides a conduit for requests for service from the public.
+The staff spent many hours revising this new user-friendly interactive page and receives regular updates.

-Thirty-four presentations were given to schools and organizations, among them were at the MVCAC Annual Conference on bed bugs and rodent disease survey, the Alameda County Bed Bug Symposium, Tiburcio Veasquez Health Centers, California Park & Recreation Society, Head Start, and the Boy Scouts of America.
-Our Countywide Head Lice Prevention Month mailing was sent to 228 elementary schools.
-The annual Mussel Quarantine was posted along the Alameda County shoreline-to prevent paralytic shellfish poisoning (PSP).
+Fifty-eight days of events and presentations were provided to the public at schools and organizations, among them were at the MVCAC Coastal Region training on bed bugs, the Alameda County Public Health Department, Boys and Girls Club of Alameda, American Federation of State, County and Municipal Employees (AFSCME), Shelter-Plus Program, several schools and the Boy Scouts of America.
+Our County-wide Head Lice Prevention Month mailing was sent to 228 elementary schools with revised head lice policy guidance.
+The annual Mussel Quarantine was posted along the Alameda County shoreline-to prevent paralytic shellfish poisoning (PSP), as well as "Bay Caught Fish" advisory signage.